murcoder/vr_escape_room/readme.md

 <br>

 ## Animations
-Some simple Animations has been done, like opening and closing doors or randomized movement of a ghost
+Some simple Animations has been created, like open and close doors and randomized movement of a ghost

 <br>

 ## Effects
-Simple SFX and Fog effects has been implemented to create a scary atmosphere
+Simple SFX, flickering lights and Fog effects have been implemented to create a scary atmosphere

 <img src="screenshots/screenshot_5.jpg" width="400"/>